stackbill/docs/docs/virtualresources/Instance.md

 ## Savings Plans in StackBill CMP

-Savings Plans in [**StackBill**](https://www.stackbill.com/) are a flexible pricing model that offer low prices on resource usage, in exchange for a commitment to a consistent amount of usage (measured in ₹ /hour) for long term.
+Savings Plans in [**StackBill Cloud Management Portal**](https://www.stackbill.com/) are a flexible pricing model that offer low prices on resource usage, in exchange for a commitment to a consistent amount of usage (measured in ₹ /hour) for long term.

 :::info
 - **Before enabling a saving plan ensure the instance is on stopped stage.**